Messi the set-piece king as Barcelona again rely on Argentine star's magic to see off Celta | Goal.com

 When teams concede free kicks on the edge of their own box they feel almost as dangerous as penalties with Messi standing over them.

+“It’s clear that when it’s so close we have the advantage of having the best player in the world and the best free-kick taker in the world,” said Sergio Busquets, who scored the late fourth goal.

+“He’s been improving and that’s an advantage, I hope he keeps scoring them.”

-Ernesto Valverde’s Barcelona are flawed and this win, rounded off by a Sergio Busquets strike, will not paper over the cracks, especially as one of which is extreme dependence on Messi.
+Ernesto Valverde’s Barcelona are flawed and this win will not paper over the cracks, especially as one of which is extreme dependence on Messi.

 But sometimes you have to put the pitchforks down, sit back, and respect the (set-piece) king.